 Then it’s just a matter of ensuring that across the day you have a few different sources of plant-based protein in your meals.
 Some plants are natural pairings, for example, rice is low in the amino acid lysine, whereas beans are low in methionine, but contain plenty of lysine, making these two foods a perfect mix for main meals.

-Plant-based protein powders can also help boost protein intake and bump up the leucine content of your diet, particularly if you are active and looking to increase lean muscle mass.
+Plant-based protein powders can also help boost protein intake and bump up the leucine content of your diet, particularly if you are active and looking to increase lean muscle mass or simply recover faster.
 Most powders should contain at least 15-20g of total protein and check for 2-3 grams of leucine per serve also.